 POLICY CON 5.1.9: The City shall work to ensure that soil resources are maintained and upkept through conservation, best practices, and monitoring.

-OBJECTIVE CON 5.2: Enhancement, Maintenance, and Upkeep of Natural Reservations
+OBJECTIVE CON 5.2: Enhancement, Maintenance, and Upkeep of NaturalReservations to preserve environmental, recreation, and other public benefits.

 The City shall protect its natural resources through the enhancement, maintenance, and upkeep of natural reservations.